SEER Savings Calculator

 Payback math: when does a higher SEER actually pay off?

 Payback = the extra cost of the higher-SEER model ÷ annual savings.
-It's the upcharge that matters — not the full system price, since you'd replace the unit anyway.
-A typical SEER 14 → 18 upcharge runs $1,500–$3,000 on a 3-ton system.
+It's the upcharge that matters, not the full system price, since you'd replace the unit anyway.
+Contractor quotes for a SEER 14 → 18 upcharge on a 3-ton system commonly land in the $1,500–$3,000 range, though prices vary a lot by market.
 Targeting under 8 years is reasonable, since most residential AC units last 12–18 years.

 FAQ